nexuni/isaac_manipulator/README.md

 You could follow the [tutorial](https://docs.isaacsim.omniverse.nvidia.com/latest/robot_setup/grasp_editor.html) to generate the grasp file.
 The file name must follow the format `[GRIPPER NAME]_grasps_[OBJECT NAME].yaml`, e.g. `robotiq_hande_grasps_Toilet_paper.yaml`.

 TODO: I met some issues to use the Grasp Editor in IsaacSim.
 The workaround is to manually record the relative pose of the gripper as grasping, that the target object's position must be [0,0,0] and the orientation is [1,0,0,0] (wxyz).
-Not sure if this is workable yet.

 Here is an example of a grasp file generated from scratch:

 ```yaml
 format: isaac_grasp